gugu8intel-i9/dsct25m/README.md

 3. `r0b0tlab/qwen3.8-max-glm5.2-kimi-k3-distillation`
 4. **Fallback:** `openai/gsm8k` (real CoT math data)

-> ⚠️ The Gugu8 datasets and the distillation dataset could not be verified to exist at the time of writing.
-The loader skips any dataset that fails and falls back to GSM8K, so training never crashes.
-Edit `DATASETS` / `FALLBACKS` in `src/dsct/data.py` to point at your own data.

 All text is wrapped in `<think>...</think>` tags so the model learns explicit chain-of-thought structure.